GuideLast reviewed July 1, 2026

 Choose by area and layout.
 A single mat suits one fixed station; interlocking tiles suit larger or irregular bays and let you replace just the damaged tile; roll material suits long runs and full-bay coverage where you cut to fit.
 Format also affects fire class — some modular tile systems reach Bfl-s1 — and how easily you extend or repair the floor later.

 Size to the spark and exclusion zone, not just the welder’s footprint.
-UK practice (FPA RC7, HSE HSG168) commonly references clearing or protecting combustibles to about 10 m and laying flame-resisting sheets where flooring is combustible; the US figure is distinct at 35 ft (10.7 m) under OSHA 1910.252 (HSE, OSHA).
-Sparks and grinding debris travel well beyond the arc, so plan coverage out to where the debris actually lands — our spark travel distance and exclusion zones guide explains how far, and the welding bay matting calculator helps you size the area.
+OSHA 1910.252 uses 35 ft (10.7 m) as the benchmark for relocating or protecting combustibles around hot work, subject to the conditions in the standard and your own permit (OSHA).
+Canadian requirements can vary by province, fire code and workplace.
+Sparks and grinding debris travel well beyond the arc, so plan coverage out to where debris actually lands.
+Our spark travel and exclusion zones guide explains the principle, and the welding bay matting calculator helps estimate the area.

 What actually drives the cost of a welding mat?